A glimpse into Peru history: Pre-Incan Cultures

-Cusco is surrounded by some superb archaeological sites, full of history and technological marvels.
+Cusco is surrounded by some superb archaeological sites, full of Peru history and technological marvels.
 Read about these sites below, or join us on one of our Four Ruins excursions to see these larger-than-life sites in person!

 Inca cosmological belief held large rocky outcrops in reverence, as if they possessed some hidden spiritual force.
-Q’enko is one of the finest examples of an artfully carved rock and an excellent example of how the Incas worshipped.
+Q’enko is one of the finest examples of an artfully carved rock and an excellent illustration of how the Incas worshipped.
 This large limestone rock shows complex patterns of steps, seats, geometric shapes and a puma design.
 The name of this small but fascinating ruin means ‘zigzag’ because it is covered with zigzagging channels.
 These channels were used for the ritual sacrifice of chicha (traditional corn beer) or llama blood.
 Inside the rock are large niches and a possible altar.
 This may have been a place where the mummies of lesser royalty were kept along with gold and other precious objects.

 Situated on a hill with a superb view over the surrounding countryside, Puca Pucara (which means “red fort”) was more likely a tambo, a resting place, rather than an actual fortress.
 Travelers may have lodged here with their goods and animals before entering, or after leaving, Cusco.
 An alternative theory is that it served as a guard post that controlled the flow of people between Cusco and the Sacred Valley.